ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 <!-- Move resistivity here -->
 ### Resistivity and Resistance

 Resistance is primarily affected by two things.
-First is a material's intrinsic property known as resistivity.
+First is a material's intrinsic property known as resistivity, which varies from material to material.
+The greater the resistivity of a material, the greater the resistance of an object made of that material.
 Second is the geometry of the material, particularly the cross-sectional area and the length of the material.
-Resistivity varies from material to material and is similar to density.
-The greater the resistivity of a material, the greater the resistance of that object for a given geometry.
-The geometry's affect on the resistance is more complex than just volume.
-Remember that current flows through something, therefore discussing volume generally is not important.
-Looking at the length the current must travel and the area through which is travels is what gives us the important information we are looking for.
-The longer a resistive object is, the greater its resistance is, however, the larger the cross-sectional area of an object, the smaller the resistance is.
-This is characterized by the equation below.
+Since current flows through the cross-sectional area of the material, increasing this area is like adding resistors in parallel; the greater the cross-sectional area, the lower the resistance.
+The length of the material is analogous to a set of resistors in series; the longer the piece of material, the greater its resistance.
+These relationships are expressed by the equation below.

 $$R_{resistance}\ (\Omega) = \frac{ρ_{resistivity}\ (\Omega\ cm) \cdot L(cm)}{A(cm^2)}$$

-To return to our piping analogy, resistivity is like obstructions in a pipe such as rocks and other blockages.
+To return to our piping analogy, resistivity is like obstructions in a pipe, such as rocks and other blockages.
 The more obstructions, the harder it is for the water to flow.
+The greater the cross-sectional area of the pipe, the more paths are available through the obstructions, and the lower the resistance to flow.
+The longer the pipe, the more obstructions the water encounters in going the length of the pipe, and the greater the resistance to flow.

-Early resistors were made by coiling lengths of resistive wire.
-Resistors today are often made by taking carbon composite and binding it using some binding material with such a density as to get the desired resistance.
-These obstructions can be seen as the non-conductive gaps in the otherwise conductive material.
-As the length of the pipe increases, the amount of obstructions also increases overall, making it harder yet for the water to flow.
-As the cross-sectional area increases, there becomes far more space around the obstructions for the water to flow around, thus the obstructions become a much smaller percentage of the total region in which the water can flow and the flow increases.
-Imagine trying to pump water through a massive pipe a meter in diameter, water would flow quite easily.
-Now try pumping the same amount of water in a pipe a millimeter in diameter, it would be far more difficult to push the same amount of water through this pipe.
+Early resistors were made by coiling lengths of resistive wire around an insulating core.
+Resistors today are often made by taking carbon and mixing it with some kind of binding material, with such a density as to get the desired resistance.

 Check out Simulation 3 to see how the values of $ρ,\ L$, and $A$ affect $R$.
 Please note the visual representation of the resistor and how it changes with these values.

 ![Simulation 3](https://phet.colorado.edu/sims/html/resistance-in-a-wire/latest/resistance-in-a-wire_en.html){width=100% height=600px}

 The resistivity of a material can be dependent on temperature.
-This, however, is generally taken into account by manufacturers to minimize this effect to create constant resistors.
-In devices where temperature dependent resistance is useful, manufacturers take make it work yo such that resistors are designed to not change resistance when within their operating temperatures.
-Resistors that are designed to change with temperature are called thermistors, we will not be dealing with those in this lab.
+For fixed resistors, manufacturers choose their materials so as to minimize this effect.
+Materials whose resistance varies significantly with temperature, however, are useful for making devices called *thermistors*, which are often used as sensing elements in thermometers.
+We will not be working with such devices in this lab.

 ::: Exercise

 ## Notice: This exercise is optional and does not provide extra credit.

-Modern resistors are made using a carbon composite to create resistors of a consistent size.
-Earlier resistors however were made by coiling resistive wire, such as nichrome, around an insulating core until the desired resistance was achieved.
+Modern resistors are made with a carbon composite, in such a way that resistors of a given type are consistent in size.
+Earlier resistors, however, were made by winding resistive wire, such as nichrome, around an insulating core until the desired resistance was achieved.

 A typical modern resistor made of composite may be about $8.5\ mm$ long and $3.2\ mm$ in diameter.
 Nichrome has a resistivity, $\rho$, of approximately $10^{-6}\ \Omega\ cm$.